henrik/thepugautomatic.com-eleventy/src/site/posts/2023-07-13-ruby-module-builder-patterns.md

 It's easy to see where they come from, but we can't do `MyClass.new.is_a?(Greeter)`.
 We'd need something like `MyClass.ancestors.any? { _1.is_a?(Greeter) }`.

-The non-initializer ones are just anonymous modules with no knowledge of whence they came.
+And the non-initializer ones are just anonymous modules with no knowledge of whence they came.

 If we want to go completely overboard (and we do), we could [polish the inheritance chain](/2013/07/dsom/#:~:text=Polishing%20the%20inheritance%20chain) with something like this: